5 Common CPR Side Effects and Complications of CPR

 Furthermore, of those victims who receive CPR outside of a hospital, less than 8% survive.
 According to the National Institute of Health, approximately 15% of patients are resuscitated and survive discharge in a hospital setting.
 A number that has remained relatively stable over the past three decades.

 So, a 15% chance of survival is not bad.
 But what really happens during CPR?
-Cardiopulmonary resuscitation (CPR) is a harsh medical intervention with multiple side effects from receiving it.
-There are also mechanical chest compression devices that are as effective as properly executed manual compressions and can minimize the impact of performance error and fatigue.
+Cardiopulmonary resuscitation is a harsh medical intervention with multiple side effects from receiving it.
+There are also mechanical chest compression devices that are as effective as properly executed manual compressions and minimizes the impact of performance error and fatigue.

 • In the elderly, rib fracture is significantly more common due to the brittleness and weakness of their bones.